Probing the Parameter Space of Axion-Like Particles Using Simulation-Based Inference: Simulation and Inference Framework

 We target the bright AGN NGC~1275 ($z = 0.0176$), located at the center of the Perseus Cluster, where strong, turbulent intra-cluster magnetic fields provide favorable conditions for photon--ALP mixing.
 Simulated observations are performed using the CTAO \emph{Prod5--North--20deg--AverageAz--4LSTs09MSTs} instrument response functions (IRFs)~\cite{irf}, covering the energy range from $\sim$10~GeV to 100~TeV.
 A 50-hour exposure is assumed, representing the observation of a flaring state.

 The intrinsic spectrum of NGC~1275 is modeled as an exponentially cut-off power law~\cite{CTA2021}, with amplitude $\Phi$, spectral index $\Gamma$, and cutoff energy $E_\mathrm{cut}$ treated as nuisance parameters.
-For tractability, uncertainties in most of the 15 nuisance parameters are kept fixed.
+For tractability, the values of the 15 nuisance parameters are fixed to their fiducial values, while the ALP mass $m_{a}$ and coupling $g_{a\gamma}$ are the only inferred parameters; stochastic magnetic-field realizations are sampled through random field configurations at fixed magnetic-field parameters.
 Spectral templates are generated using \texttt{gammapy} v1.1~\cite{GammapyJOSS2022}, incorporating photon--ALP oscillations and attenuation from the extragalactic background light (EBL) via \texttt{gammaALPs}~\cite{gammaALPs2021}.
 The magnetic field is modeled as a Gaussian turbulent field, following~\cite{gammaALPs2021}.
 Figure~\ref{fig:cta} shows the expected counts without ALPs (black) and with ALP-induced modulations for $m_a = 10$ neV and $g_{a\gamma} = 3 \times 10^{-11}$ GeV$^{-1}$ (red), including error bars from simulated counts.
 These spectral features form the basis of our inference, where we adopt log-uniform priors $m_a \in [1, 10^3]$ neV and $g_{a\gamma} \in [10^{-12}, 10^{-10}]$ GeV$^{-1}$, consistent with refs.~\cite{CTA2021, Kluge:2024XM}.